 Studio Sunday on the Front Steps

 Visitors of all ages are welcome to participate in this hands-on workshop with SBMA Teaching Artists on the Museum’s front steps.
 Each month explore a different medium, including clay, metal, ink, wood, photography, and paper, and gain inspiration from works of art in the Museum’s permanent collection or special exhibitions.
-In April, create multiple katagami stencil-inspired water patterns and leaves to print in paint on cotton.
+In March, draw your own version of Judith Shea’s Mid-Life Venus, (1991) in graphite, colorize with bronze tempera paint, and collage the drawing and a length of white satin onto black chipboard.

 Front Steps of the Museum